11 BEST Database Management Software (2025)

 9) Hadoop HDFS

-A copious amount of data is stored inside the software for easy access.
-As the volume of files is usually huge, the files are stored on separate machines.
-The files are stored redundantly, so there is no risk of data loss in case of system failure.
+Since the volume of files is usually huge, the files are stored on separate machines.
+Its files are stored redundantly, so there is no risk of data loss in case of system failure.
 The software also makes applications available for parallel processing.

 Hadoop HDFS